PERFORMANCES, COMMISSIONS AND PREMIERES

 In Books: There's an entry on Matthew Harris in Choral Repertoire, a new book by Dennis Shrock, published by Oxford University Press, covering composers from the Medieval era to present date.
 Harris is also in Choral Music in the Twentieth Century, by Nick Strimple, published by Amadeus Press.

-In Concert: On May 23rd, the New Amsterdam Singers presented the U.S. premiere of Harris's 8-part, William Carlos Williams triptych, Three Plums and the New York premiere of Fantasy on La Bamba.
-Read more here.
+On May 23, the New Amsterdam Singers presented the U.S. premiere of the 8-part, William Carlos Williams triptych, Three Plums and the New York premiere of Fantasy on La Bamba.

-Amor Artis, premiered Harris's Three Sacred Pieces on May 19th at St. Patrick's Old Cathedral in New York City.
-Details here.
+Amor Artis premiered Three Sacred Pieces on May 19 at St. Patrick's Old Cathedral in New York City.

-On March 23rd and 24th, the Voce Chamber Singers premiered their most recent commission from Harris, a setting of E. E. Cummings's i love you much(most beautiful darling), in the D.C. area.
+On March 23-24, the Voce Chamber Singers premiered their most recent commission from Harris, a setting of E. E. Cummings's i love you much(most beautiful darling), in the D.C. area.

 The Astoria Symphony and Symphonic Choir, conducted by Adam Eggleston, performed Arias and choruses from TESS in Astoria, Queens.

-Amuse commissioned a women's chorus arrangement of three Shakespeare Songs.
-They last performed last June in New York City.
+Amuse commissioned a women's chorus arrangement of three Shakespeare Songs and performed it in New York City.

 Cois Cladaigh, the Galway group that commissioned Three Plums and performed it at the Cork Festival last April, also performed it on their 30th anniversary concert with guest conductor Donal Doherty.

 Western Wind, continued their 14-year tradition of performing little tree on their Holiday Light concert in New York City.
-They are currently preparing a CD which will include Sweet and Low, which they also perform often.)
+(They are currently preparing a CD which will include Sweet and Low, which they also perform often.)
 Chicago A Cappella, a group with a CD of various Shakespeare Songs, performed On This Starry Night on their holiday concerts.

-Some more performances from from around the country: Kansas City Chorale, Voce Chamber Singers, The U. of Arizona Symphonic Choir, McDaniel College's Madrigal Singers, Wisconsin Lutheran Choir, and Southern Oregon Repertory Singers.
+Some other performances: Kansas City Chorale, Voce Chamber Singers, The U. of Arizona Symphonic Choir, McDaniel College's Madrigal Singers, Wisconsin Lutheran Choir, and Southern Oregon Repertory Singers.